mohanadelemary/marketing-science-learning-plan/2_progressive_experimentation/notes.md

 - Measures causal effect in one metric among two groups
 - Measures trend in each group pre and post treatment
-- Then determines the difference between those two diff's: +ve or -ve result y=β
+- Then determines the difference between those two diff's: +ve or -ve result
+- Critical to Have: Parallel Trends Assumption Pre-Treatment & Non-independent observations (important only if small sample size)
+- Quasi-experimental Design: Uses non-equivalent control group.
+- Usually Paired with techniques like propensity score matching to create a more reliable control group.
+(QUESTION: when to deem it necessary to apply such technique and not rely on the quasi-control group natural data?)

+y=β
 0